Mission to Serve

 Share with us what a typical day looks like.

 We arrive about 8:30 and setup the clinic.
-That means getting out all the valuable stuff that we keep locked away at little-girl-mission-to-servenight (laptop computers, Nomad X-Ray machine, operating loupes, etc.), turning on the computers and getting the network up and running, and setting up our operatories.
+That means getting out all the valuable stuff that we keep locked away at night (laptop computers, Nomad X-Ray machine, operating loupes, etc.), turning on the computers and getting the network up and running, and setting up our operatories.
 We have a short devotional every day before beginning.
 Patients arrive about 9 and we start to work.
 Lunch is from 11:30 to 1:00, then in the afternoon we do the same thing.
 When we are done, we take down the clinic and put everything away, lock up and go home.
 We work Monday to Thursday on this schedule.
 We take off Fridays like most U.S. dentists.
 Our treatments can be anything from a routine prophylaxis to horizontally impacted third molars.
 We do not use any sedation; only local anesthetics when required.
 One challenge is…Read the full story